-- relative to LGM emissions respectively for SDGVM and ORCHIDEE-V0).
-Our best estimate using ORCHIDEE leads to a slightly higher change of 18 % (cf. dash orange curve in Fig. 7-top).
-As described by Hopcroft et al. (2011), the SDGVM-simulated changes in wetland CH4 emissions during the idealized D-O event are too low to explain the measured change in [CH4].
-In the present study, the same conclusion is also reached with ORCHIDEE-WET: the likely impact of the simulated emissions on the [CH4] will - not differ between the two models.
-And without any change in the CH_4 lifetime, the amplitude of the change in global emissions simulated by the two models (~ 15 Tg yr-1) is much lower than that required (~ 60 Tg yr-1) to match a change of 200 ppb in the [CH4], the upper range of observed D-O events (see Fig. 9 of Hopcroft et al., 2011). - Our simulations point to two features that could lead to increased D-O forced change in emissions simulated by ORCHIDEE-WET in both the tropics and extra tropics.
-Firstly, in ORCHIDEE-WET, the LGM boreal emissions are nearly zero thus the global D-O changes are almost exclusively explained by the tropics.
-However, because the Q10 of the methanogenesis is larger in ORCHIDEE-WET than in SDGVM, larger boreal emissions at the beginning of the D-O simulations will likely lead to increase the global change during the different phases of the D-O events.
-Additionally, we have shown that the local (half tropical band scale) anomalies are much larger in ORCHIDEE-WET - than in SDGVM (between twice and three times larger).
-A weak change in the magnitude of the anomaly of a given tropical sub-region could strongly modify the magnitude of the overall total tropical anomaly given the compensating effect described in the Sect.
+Our simulations point to two features that could lead to increased D-O forced change in emissions simulated by ORCHIDEE-WET in both the tropics and extra tropics.
+Firstly, in ORCHIDEE-WET, the LGM boreal emissions are nearly zero.
+Thus the global D-O changes are almost exclusively explained by the tropics.
+However, because the $Q{10}$ of the methanogenesis is larger in ORCHIDEE-WET than in SDGVM, larger boreal emissions at the beginning of the D-O simulations will likely lead to increase the global change during the different phases of the D-O events.
+Additionally, we have shown that the local (half tropical band scale) anomalies are much larger in ORCHIDEE-WET than in SDGVM (between twice and three times larger).
+A weak change in the magnitude of the anomaly of a given tropical sub-region could strongly modify the magnitude of the overall total tropical anomaly given the compensating effect described in Sect.
 3.2.2.
-This underlines an increased sensitivity in ORCHIDEE-WET compared with SGDVM and thus a potential larger sensitivity to local changes.
-Sensitivity - FAMOUS simulations with different background conditions (i.e. modifying orbital insolation, global ice volume, greenhouse gases level) have been performed in Hopcroft et al. (2011) and could be used to test these two assumptions relative to the boreal and tropical regions.
-Relatively little information about the latitudinal change in wetland CH_4 emissions during D-O events has been derived from the ice core measurements up to now.
-Bock et al. (2010) used combined information from the inter-hemispheric gradient and CH_4 isotopes to derive source contributions and latitudinal change in emissions of each source between different time periods of the D-O 8 (~ 37 kyr BP).
-According to their modelling approach, the high-latitude wetland emissions strengthened from ~ 5 to ~ 32 Tg yr-1 from stadial to early-interstadial conditions, whereas tropical wetland emissions strengthened only moderately (from ~ 84 to ~ 118 Tg yr-1).
-While the change in boreal emissions between HS and GI is larger in SDGVM than in ORCHIDEE (respectively 9.7 and 5.4 Tg yr-1), both models simulate a lower variation of heread emissions the print hy Pack of et al. (2010)

-- tion of boreal emissions than inferred by Bock et al. (2010).
-Baumgartner et al. (2012) computed also rIPD for different D-O events and found values of 7.1 ± 0.5 , 2.9 ± 2.3 and 6.2 ± 2.4 % for respectively the D-O 2, 3 and 4 using present-day values for τ and - t{ex} .
-Levine et al. (2012) suggested that the lifetime stayed relatively constant during D-O events because the effects of both warming and changes in VOC emission were found to produce effects of approximately equal but opposite sign in their atmospheric chemistry simulations.
-We compute also rIPD during our idealized GI for SGDVM and the different ORCHIDEE versions (Fig. 9b).
-Both SGDVM and our best ORCHIDEE - estimation are close to the value found by Baumgartner et al. (2012) for D-O 2 and 4.
-This could suggest that, while the wetland CH4 emissions sensitivity to the D-O climate seems to be under-estimated in the models, this under-estimation is homogeneously shared between the Northern and Southern Hemispheres.
+This underlines an increased sensitivity in ORCHIDEE-WET compared with SDGVM and thus a potential larger sensitivity to local changes.
+Sensitivity FAMOUS simulations with different background conditions (i.e. modifying orbital insolation, global ice volume, greenhouse gases level) have been performed in Hopcroft et al. (2011) and could be used to test these two assumptions relative to the boreal and tropical regions.
+Relatively little information about the latitudinal change in wetland CH4 emissions during D-O events has been derived from the ice core measurements up to now.
+Bock et al. (2010) used combined information from the inter-hemispheric gradient and CH4 isotopes to derive source contributions and latitudinal change in emissions of each source between different time periods of the D-O 8 ( $\sim$ 37 kyr BP).
+According to their modelling approach, the high-latitude wetland emissions strengthened from $\sim 5$ to $\sim 32 \,\mathrm{Tg} \,\mathrm{yr}^{-1}$ from stadial to early-interstadial conditions, whereas tropical wetland emissions strengthened only moderately (from $\sim 84$ to $\sim$ 118 Tg yr-1).
+While the change in boreal emissions between HS and GI is larger in SDGVM than in ORCHIDEE (respectively 9.7 and $5.4 \text{ Tg yr}^{-1}$ ), both models simulate a lower variation of boreal emissions than inferred by Bock et al. (2010).
+Baumgartner et al. (2012) computed also rIPD for different D-O events and found values of $7.1 \pm 0.5$ , $2.9 \pm 2.3$ and $6.2 \pm 2.4$ % for respectively the D-O 2, 3 and 4 using present-day values for $\tau$ and $t{ex}$ .
+Levine et al. (2012) suggested that the lifetime stayed relatively constant during D-O events, because the effects of both warming and changes in volatile organic compound emission were found to produce effects of approximately equal but opposite sign in their atmospheric chemistry simulations.
+We compute also rIPD during our idealized GI for SDGVM and the different ORCHIDEE versions (Fig. 9b).
+Both SDGVM and our best ORCHIDEE estimation are close to the value found by Baumgartner et al. (2012) for D-O 2 and 4.
+This could suggest that, while the wetland CH4 emission sensitivity to the D-O climate seems to be under-estimated in the models, this under-estimation is homogeneously shared between the Northern and Southern Hemispheres.
 However, it should also be noted that a 2-box model of the global CH4 sources and atmospheric mixing may not discriminate adequately between the tropical and boreal source regions.
-This limitation - will need to be addressed in future work.
+This limitation will need to be addressed in future work.